 13.1 Salaries.
 The Department and the Association agree that the salaries paid the employees in the various classifications will be the salaries assigned to the salary ranges for each classification shown in the attached documents labeled Salary Schedules, which are attached hereto and incorporated thereby.
-The employees shall receive a 1.5% salary increase on July 1, 2014, and an additional 2% salary increase on July 1, 2015.
-The attached salary schedules shall remain in place through June 30, 2016.
+The employees shall receive a 2.25% salary increase on July 1, 2016, a 2.5% salary increase on July 1, 2017, and an additional 2.25% salary increase on July 1, 2018.
+The Parties have agreed that .25% of the salary increase in July of 2017, and .25% of the salary increase in July of 2018 is in exchange for Article 25.6 Body Worn Cameras as outlined below.
+The attached salary schedules shall remain in place through June 30, 2019.
 This is reflected in Attachment A.